 Mary Lu Walker in Fiji

-Singer, songwriter Mary Lu Walker has performed for audiences on three continents, delighting both children and adults.
+Singer, songwriter Mary Lu Walker performed for audiences on three continents, delighting both children and adults.
 She began writing songs in 1970 about what she knew best - topics that interest and teach children.
-Today, as always, she sings songs of laughter, of pleasure in living, and of personal dignity and hope.
+She always sang songs of laughter, of pleasure in living, and of personal dignity and hope.

 Mary Lu Walker was inducted into the Steuben County, NY Hall of Fame on April 26, 2008.
 She attended the "2008 Hall of Fame Induction Ceremony" at Bath Presbyterian Church in the company of her large family.
 Mary Lu joins the ranks of earlier inductees including aviator Glenn H. Curtiss, Steuben Glass founder Frederick Carder and philanthropists Fred and Harriet Taylor.

 In 2017, Mary Lu received the Jefferson Award for Public Service.
 She represented Chemung, Steuben and Schuyler counties of New York at the awards ceremony in Washington D.C.

 Mary Lu was a regular performer/volunteer at story times in the Southeast Steuben County Library.

 In June, 2007, Walker was honored by The ARTS of the Southern Finger Lakes with its Arts Partnership Award.
 She was cited for her ongoing work as a community scholar, "exploring the traditions of our area on her own, long before The ARTS had a folk arts program."